 The 40% Test limits the types of businesses in which we may engage either directly or through our subsidiaries.
-Our wholly-owned subsidiary, EF Mortgage LLC, relies on the exclusion provided by Section 3(c)(5)(C) under the Investment Company Act.
+Our wholly-owned subsidiary, EF Mortgage LLC, relies on the exemption provided by Section 3(c)(5)(C) under the Investment Company Act.
 It, in turn, has a wholly-owned subsidiary, EF CMO LLC, which invests in mortgage-related securities and relies on Section 3(c)(7) of the Investment Company Act.
 EF Mortgage LLC treats its investment in EF CMO LLC as a real estate-related asset for purposes of its own exclusion under Section 3(c)(5)(C).
-Our other wholly-owned subsidiary, EF Securities LLC, owns securities, including various kinds of mortgage-related securities and relies on the exemption provided by Section 3(c)(7) of the Investment Company Act; therefore, we treat securities that we own and that were issued by EF Securities LLC as "investment securities" and are required to keep the value of these securities, together with any other investment securities we own, below 40% of our total assets (excluding U.S. Government securities and cash) on an unconsolidated basis.
-Any subsidiaries we may form in the future may not be majority-owned or wholly-owned by us or might rely on the exemption provided by Section 3(c)(1) or 3(c)(7) of the Investment Company Act, in which case we would treat securities that we own and that were issued by these types of subsidiaries as "investment securities" and be required to keep the value of these securities, together with the value of our investment in EF Securities LLC and any other investment securities we own, below 40% of our total assets (excluding U.S. Government securities and cash) on an unconsolidated basis.
+Our other wholly-owned subsidiary, EF Securities LLC, relies on the exemption provided by Section 3(c)(7) of the Investment Company Act; therefore, we treat securities that we own and that were issued by EF Securities LLC as "investment securities" and are required to keep the value of these securities below 40% of our total assets on an unconsolidated basis.
+Any subsidiaries we may form in the future may not be majority-owned or wholly-owned by us or might rely on the exemption provided by Section 3(c)(1) or 3(c)(7) of the Investment Company Act, in which case we would treat securities that we own and that were issued by these types of subsidiaries as "investment securities" and be required to keep the value of these securities (together with the value of our investment in EF Securities LLC) below 40% of our total assets on an unconsolidated basis.

-Section 3(c)(5)(C), the Investment Company Act exclusion upon which EF Mortgage LLC relies, is designed for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
-This exclusion generally requires that at least 55% of the entity's assets consist of qualifying real estate assets and at least 80% of the entity's assets consist of either qualifying real estate assets or real estate-related assets.
+Section 3(c)(5)(C), the Investment Company Act exemption upon which EF Mortgage LLC relies, is designed for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
+This exemption generally requires that at least 55% of the entity's assets consist of qualifying real estate assets and at least another 25% of the entity's assets consist of real estate-related assets.
 Qualifying real estate assets for this purpose include mortgage loans, whole pool Agency pass-through certificates and other assets that the SEC staff has determined in various no-action letters are the functional equivalent of mortgage loans for the purposes of the Investment Company Act.
-We intend to treat as real estate-related assets RMBS that do not satisfy the conditions set forth in those SEC staff no-action letters.
+We intend to treat as real estate-related assets RMBS that do not satisfy the conditions set forth in the relevant SEC staff no-action letters required to classify assets as qualifying real estate assets.
 In classifying the assets held by EF Mortgage LLC as qualifying real estate assets or real estate-related assets, we also will rely on any other guidance published by the SEC staff or on our analyses (in consultation with outside counsel) of guidance published with respect to other types of assets to determine which assets are qualifying real estate assets and real estate-related assets.